AaltoSciComp/scicomp-docs/triton/apps/llms.rst

 LLMs
 ====

 Large-language models are AI models that can understand and generate text, primarily using transformer architectures.
+This page is about running them on a local HPC cluster.
+This requires extensive programming experience and knowledge of using the cluster (:ref:`tutorials`), but allows maximum computational power for the least cost.  :doc:`Aalto RSE </rse/index>` maintains these models and can provide help in using these, even to people who aren't computational experts.

-Because the model weights are typically very large and the interest in the models are high, so we provide our users with pre-downloaded model weights and instructions on how to load these weights for inference purposes or for retraining and fine-tuning the models.
+Because the models are typically very large and there are many people interested in them, we provide our users with pre-downloaded model weights and this page has instructions on how to load these weights for inference purposes or for retraining and fine-tuning the models.

 Pre-downloaded model weights